tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 Let's look at a simple example.
 A travel agency has a web page promoting a trip to Canada.
 This promotion is featured in the teaser section on two other pages, on the "Home" page and on a "Winter Specials" page.

-Since both pages display the same teaser it would be unnecessary work to ask the author to create the teaser multiple time for each page it should be displayed on.
+Since both pages display the same teaser, it would be unnecessary work to ask the author to create the teaser multiple time for each page it should be displayed on.
 Instead, the target page "Canada" reserves a section in the page properties to provide the information for the teaser – or better to provide a URL that render's that teaser altogether:

 `<sling:include resource="/content/home/destinations/canada" addSelectors="teaser" />`